sorbet/sorbet/website/docs/error-reference.md

 ## 5056

-Generated method signatures have been removed from Sorbet.
+The `generated` annotation has been deprecated from Sorbet.

 For alternatives, see [Enabling Runtime Checks](runtime.md) which talks about how to change the runtime behavior when method signatures encounter a problem.